 Equipment and Vehicle Malfunctions

 Minnesota construction accident attorneys see a wide array of equipment and vehicle malfunctions among construction workers.
 From construction vehicle rollovers to crane accidents to accidental amputations, the potential for injury around heavy machinery is high.
 Common injuries include crushed limbs, broken bones, traumatic brain injuries, and neck and back injuries.
-This category of accident is broad due to the wide variety of potential machinery being used on any given job site.
+This category of the accident is broad due to the wide variety of potential machinery being used on any given job site.

 Maybe your job required you to work in a structurally unstable building.
 Or, you had a scheduled demolition, but something went wrong and you ended up injured.
 Building collapses are not to be taken lightly.
 Being trapped under rubble or inhaling harmful particles after a building collapse can permanently alter your life and your health.